<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 SAML Authentication

 StrongDM provides a SAML server that enables organizations to connect individual users or services to the resources they require, regardless of their location.
-With our People-First Access Platform, enterprises get to control who can gain access to their infrastructure and specify exactly how much access each user may have.
+With our Zero Trust Privileged Access Management (PAM) platform, enterprises get to control who can gain access to their infrastructure and specify exactly how much access each user may have.

 StrongDM provides the ability to integrate with identity providers to centralize infrastructure management and automate user and group provisioning with a single source of truth.
 You have the option to store credentials securely on our platform or use your third-party secrets manager.
 With StrongDM, you can designate access controls based on roles or user attributes.
 And onboarding and offboarding employees is easy—All it takes is a few clicks to grant or revoke access to resources such as databases, servers, clusters, web applications, and clouds.